 Even if it may have been reasonable to recommend a mesh repair (which is highly debatable now as there are Gynaecologists in the Uk who are now refusing to offer mesh), in some cases patients have been shown to have had problems because of an inexperienced surgeon doing the mesh procedure.
 There may have been substandard placement of the mesh.

 In other cases, problems that were preventable may arise even under the care of a more experienced surgeon.
-If a patient has a particularly complicated history (such as significant bowel issues e.g.) Crohn’s disease, diverticular disease etc) and an obvious risk of abdominal adhesions, then it may also be important that the surgeon consults with and involves a colorectal surgeon in the procedure.
+If a patient has a particularly complicated history (such as significant bowel issues e.g. Crohn’s disease, diverticular disease etc) and an obvious risk of abdominal adhesions, then it may also be important that the surgeon consults with and involves a colorectal surgeon in the procedure.
 Failure to do so can lead to devastating consequences for a patient.
-If a bowel perforation occurs during surgery and a colorectal surgeon is not present to deal with a repair, then a lady can be left with a very significant and life-changing outcome, such as having to live with a stoma.
-Some ladies have found that their symptoms have been made significantly worse by the mesh surgery.
+If a bowel perforation occurs during surgery and a colorectal surgeon is not present to deal with a repair, then a woman can be left with a very significant and life-changing outcome, such as having to live with a stoma.
+Some women have found that their symptoms have been made significantly worse by the mesh surgery.

 About Medical Solicitors

 Our friendly team of specialist lawyers at Medical Solicitors have a lot of experience in bringing successful medical negligence claims.
-We have an expert register for surgeons who are undertake medico-legal work and prepare reports commenting on surgical claims in the fields of gynaecology, urogynaecology and colorectal surgery.
+We have an expert register for surgeons who undertake medico-legal work and prepare reports commenting on surgical claims in the fields of gynaecology, urogynaecology and colorectal surgery.